unoplatform/uno/doc/articles/concepts/overview/philosophy-of-uno.md

 ## Create pixel-perfect, rich and responsive UIs

-Developers shouldn't sacrifice appliaction looks for personal productivity.
+Developers shouldn't sacrifice application looks for personal productivity.
 You can have both.
 Strong support for animations, templating, and custom visual effects is a must.
 When phones come in all sizes and manufacturers are [gouging holes out of the screen area](https://www.cnet.com/pictures/phones-with-notches/), your application's layout better be responsive and pixel-perfect or today's users, be it in corporate or private setting will not use it.

 ## Let views do views